infosec-intern/vscode-yara-abandoned/README.md

 ![Source - https://raw.githubusercontent.com/blacktop/docker-yara/master/logo.png](./images/logo.png)

 # YARA for Visual Studio Code
-Language support for the YARA pattern matching language
+Rich language support for the YARA pattern matching language

+This repository was formerly listed as [textmate-yara](https://github.com/infosec-intern/textmate-yara).
+It is being moved to [vscode-yara](https://github.com/infosec-intern/vscode-yara) to keep more in-line with the features provided by the extension.
+It is now more than just colorization support, and I believe the title should reflect that.

 ## Screenshot
 ![Image as of 04 Sept 2016](./images/04092016.PNG)